infor-design/enterprise-ng/DEVELOPER.md

 ## Component Structure

-A brief overview of a simple component in the Soho Angular Component project.
-The intention is to define the contract between the Soho jQuery controls and the Soho Angular Components.
+This section gives a brief overview of a component in the **enterprise ng** project.

+The intention is to define the contract between the **enterprise** jQuery controls and their angular counterparts.
 ### Structure

 ```